LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 """"""""""""""""""""""

 The binary operator ``and`` returns whether both of its operands are true.
-It work like in Python by short-circuiting operand evaluation, i.e. if the result is clear from the first operand the seconds won't be evaluated.
+It works like Python ``and`` operator by short-circuiting operand evaluation, i.e. if the result is clear from the first operand the seconds won't be evaluated.

 Furthermore ``and``  always return one of the operands.